CarlosLRamirez/notes/content/AI/20250409T0736-introduction-to-ai.md

 ## Reflection Questions

 - What is human intelligence?
-- What are the cognitive problems?
+- What is a cognitive problems?

 ---